Mino Raiola: Reputation

+In January 2025, the BBC described Raiola as "probably the most famous agent of all, with a fearsome reputation for negotiating the maximum for himself and his clients".

 Personal life and death

 Raiola resided in the principality of Monaco with his family.
 He spoke seven languages: Italian, English, German, Spanish, French, Portuguese and Dutch.

 In January 2022, Raiola was admitted to San Raffaele Hospital in Milan, where he underwent surgery.
 Staff of Raiola denied reports he was in intensive care, describing them as "routine checks", and he was discharged ten days later.
 In April, Raiola's business partner and a doctor treating him both indicated that Raiola was "fighting" for his life.
 On 28 April, several news outlets reported his death, which he subsequently refuted in a social media post, stating: "Second time in 4 months they kill me."
 On 30 April, Raiola's family released a statement confirming that he had died at the age of 54.